Facility assessments aid in multi-location religious institute's capital planning

-Plante Moran Cresa (PMC) worked with the Sisters to provide facility assessments of the community's six largest campuses, which included 34 buildings spanned over 123 acres.
+Plante Moran Realpoint (PMR), formerly Plante Moran Cresa, worked with the Sisters to provide facility assessments of the community's six largest campuses, which included 34 buildings spanned over 123 acres.
 The facility assessment process provided an extensive investigation of the current condition of each facility, including line-item costs, timeline, and environmental sustainability.

-With PMC's facility assessments, each capital need was categorized by priority: critical needs, deferred maintenance, and opportunities for property enhancement.
+With PMR's facility assessments, each capital need was categorized by priority: critical needs, deferred maintenance, and opportunities for property enhancement.

 As a large, multi-use and multi-location organization, the Sisters of Mercy West Midwest needed to continuously balance each of its facility’s need for capital improvements with the reality of limited resources and the need to prioritize capital projects.
 The facility assessments allowed the Sisters of Mercy West Midwest to make the best determination for capital improvements, ensuring the resources were allocated effectively.